vmware/vSphere-machine-learning-extension/README.md

 ## Getting Started

-For detailed instructions on how to deploy and configure Kubeflow on vSphere and VMware Cloud, refer to vSphere specific docs [here](docs).
+For detailed instructions on how to deploy, configure and use Kubeflow on vSphere and VMware Cloud, refer to docs [here](https://vmware.github.io/vSphere-machine-learning-extension/).

 ## Feedback